kyma-project/community/docs/kyma-release-notes/2023-10-02-release-notes-2.19.md

 ## API Gateway

-We have removed the Ory Hydra component, as announced in Kyma 2.17 release notes.
+We have removed the Ory Hydra component, as announced in the [Kyma 2.17 release notes](https://github.com/kyma-project/kyma/releases/tag/2.17.0).
 Also, we have removed APIRule in version v1alpha1, as announced in the [Kyma 2.16 release notes](https://github.com/kyma-project/kyma/releases/tag/2.16.0).